-NYU Long Island School of Medicine Research Day
+NYU Grossman Long Island School of Medicine Research Day

-NYU Long Island School of Medicine’s Office of Graduate Medical Education hosts an annual Research Day each spring that recognizes our institution’s scholarly advancements and achievements.
-This event celebrates the research accomplishments of our house staff and medical students and features more than 100 poster presentations and selected platform presentations.
+NYU Grossman Long Island School of Medicine’s Office of Graduate Medical Education hosts an annual Research Day each spring that recognizes our institution’s scholarly advancements and achievements.
+This event celebrates the research accomplishments of our house staff and medical students, as well as the most recent Faculty Scholars, and features more than 100 poster presentations and selected platform presentations.

 Poster-of-Distinction Certificate Recipients

 Atrayee Chattopadhyay, PhD, Postdoctoral Fellow, Foundations of Medicine

 Mentor: M. Mahmood Hussain, PhD, Foundations of Medicine